fxlv/docs/DNS-resolver-configuration.md

 I would have expected some more randomness there instead of such behaviour ...

 ## Digging into the source
-res_send.c has the following code:
+After downloading http://ftp.de.debian.org/debian/pool/main/e/eglibc/eglibc_2.13.orig.tar.gz and grepping it for resolver and its timeout logic I found res_send.c which has the following code:
 ```
         /*
          * Compute time for the total operation.